-Therefore, if you recommend partner services to guests, they are likely to recommend your holiday home as a place to stay.
+Therefore, if you recommend partner services to guests, they are likely to recommend your rental as a place to stay.
 Both parties benefit from the arrangement.

-In a competitive market, you have set your holiday home apart from the competition.
+In a competitive market, you have set your property apart from the competition.

 Providing added services and going out of your way for your guests is a lucrative incentive which can lead to more bookings.
 Guests want to feel valued, appreciated and that they are getting a unique experience that won’t get elsewhere.
 You’ll be viewed as a caring and dedicated property manager that genuinely wants guests to have a good time.